Amir-HShahi/advanced-programming-solutions/0 - previous exams/14022/midterm/4 - True or False/README.md

-# ِDetermine if each statement is true or false
+# Determine if each statement is true or false

 ## A
 false